emilhaegglund/TADA/README.md

     sampling_scheme: <path>
     database: <string>
 ```
 `sampling_scheme`: Path to the sampling scheme that will be used.
-See below "Defining a sampling scheme" for more details on this.
+See [Defining a sampling scheme](##defining-a-sampling-scheme) for more details on this.

 `database`: Sample from `"GenBank"` or `"RefSeq"`.